The most frequently asked questions about finding and acquiring London office space can be found here…

 There are additional facilities that tenants can have access to at a pay-as-you-go rate.
 These include meeting and conference rooms, along with extra charges incurred for faxing, printing, photocopying and telephone bills.
 However, some brokers and operators offer different packages that may include these facilities within the price per month.Back to top

-Most providers charge on a per desk (or workstation) per month basis.
+Most service office providers in London charge on a per desk (or workstation) per month basis.
 Typically, workstations occupy 50 – 85 ft2 of space.Back to top

 Serviced offices offer highly flexible lease terms, ranging from one month, to one year – each can be easily extended or contracted if the tenant requires.
 Alternatively, licenses can work on an easy in, easy out basis, meaning serviced offices take tenants on a month to month agreement.
 There are even some centres that allow office space to be rented for 24hours.Back to top